Campus Buildings & Grounds

 Raleigh Entertainment and Sports Arena groundbreaking

 A groundbreaking ceremony was held for the new Raleigh Entertainment and Sports Arena, located next to Carter-Finley Stadium, which was being built as the new home of NC State Men's Basketball and the NHL's Carolina Hurricanes.
-This later became the PNC Arena.
+This became the RBC Center and, later, the PNC Arena.

 Fraternity Court was renamed Greek Village.